andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 If you feel inclined, or this post was particularly helpful for you, why not consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: Okay, so this is a sliiight deviation from what actually happened.
+We were
+    actually able to pretty much immediately hit d=10 with the explicit brute-force neighbor tabulation done for 4D.
+But I'm stretching this out a bit to draw out the narrative :)